cap-js-community/feature-toggle-library/docs/usage/index.md

 _validations_<br>
 List of validations that will guard all changes of the associated feature toggle.
 All validations must pass successfully for a change to occur.
-Here is a practical example with all possible validations:
+Each kind of validation can happen multiple times.
+Here is a practical example with all possible validation kinds:

 ```yaml
 # info: check api priority; 0 means access is disabled